vext01/theunixzoo-www/src/undergrad-projects-2013.md

 The composition of Python and Prolog allows us to explore the benefits and drawbacks of a meta-traced composition of imperative and declarative programming languages.
-One area yet unexplored, however, is how functional programming languages would fare in a meta-traced language composition.
+Areas yet unexplored in our meta-traced language compositions are:

+ * Statically typed languages.
+ * Functional languages.
+ * Type inferred languages.

+Caml Light is a statically typed, functional programming languages that implements type inference.
 I propose that a student could implement Caml Light in RPython.
 The outcomes of the project would be:

  * A meta-traced JIT compiler for Caml Light written in RPython.
  * A set of benchmarks evaluating the performance of the compiler.